25 Best Things to Do on Molokai, Hawaiʻi

 18. Molokai Helicopter Tour (Maui)

-The Molokai sea cliffs, also known as the tallest sea cliffs in the world, are truly so beautiful that it’s simply not fair to try and put them into words!
+The Molokai sea cliffs are the tallest sea cliffs in the world, and for good reason, it’s simply not fair to try and put how beautiful they really are into words!

 This is another reason why I believe that a Hawaiʻi trip to Molokai could easily be broken up with another island, like Maui.

-Overall, I can tell you from personal experience exploring the ruggedness and sheer beauty of the Molokai sea cliffs, a helicopter tour of these remote cliffs, valleys, and waterfalls along the North Shore of Molokai is second to none!
+All this to say, I can speak from personal experience exploring the ruggedness and remoteness of the Molokai sea cliffs that a helicopter tour along the towering cliffs, valleys, and waterfalls on the North Shore of Molokai is second to none.
+There’s really not another place like it on Earth!

 19. ʻIliahi (Sandalwood) Pit [4x4 Needed]

-The ʻIliahi Pit, or more commonly known as the Sandalwood Pit, may not look like much, but it’s actually a site of historic and cultural significance on Molokai, which you can read more about in my separate Pēpēʻōpae post.
+The ʻIliahi Pit, more commonly known as the Sandalwood Pit, may not look like much, but it’s actually a site of historic and cultural significance on Molokai, which you can read more about in my separate Pēpēʻōpae article.

-It’s for this reason that the pit is accessible with a 4x4 only, but if you plan on driving into the Molokai Forest Reserve, I highly recommend making all three stops, as the exploring the forest reserve is easily one of the best things to do on the island!
+It’s for this reason that the pit is only accessible with a 4x4 vehicle, but if you plan on driving into the Molokai Forest Reserve, I highly recommend making all three stops, as the exploring the forest reserve is easily one of the best things to do on the island!

 Google Maps Directions: ʻIliahi (Sandalwood) Pit